dgraph-io/dgraph-docs/content/dql/clients/raw-http.md

 {{% /notice %}}

 Finally, we can commit the transaction using the `/commit` endpoint.
-We need the `start_ts` we've been using for the transaction along with the `keys` and the `preds`.
-If we had performed multiple mutations in the transaction instead of just one, then the keys and preds provided during the commit would be the union of all keys and preds returned in the responses from the `/mutate` endpoint.
+We need the `start_ts` we've been using for the transaction along with the list of `keys` and the list of predicates.
+If we had performed multiple mutations in the transaction instead of just one, then the keys and predicates provided during the commit would be the union of all keys and predicates returned in the responses from the `/mutate` endpoint.

 The `preds` field is used to abort the transaction in cases where some of the predicates are moved.
 This field is not required and the `/commit` endpoint also